 MIB is here to help navigate conversations about electronic health data and expound the benefits of weaving it into your workflows at your pace.
 Contact us for more information

-Carolyn McAvinn is the Director of Business Development for MIB, Inc. Prior to joining MIB in late 2018, she held various underwriting roles supporting multiple companies, product lines and distribution platforms.
+Carolyn McAvinn is the Director of Underwriting Innovations for MIB.
+Prior to joining MIB in late 2018, she held various underwriting roles supporting multiple companies, product lines and distribution platforms.
 These included underwriting management, direct line production underwriting in the life, disability and long-term care markets and assisting with the development of underwriting engine automation and accelerated underwriting programs.
 Carolyn is a graduate of the University of Massachusetts - Amherst and currently serves as a board member of the MUD (Metropolitan Underwriting Discussion) Group in NYC.